Ajla tutorial

 Strings

-Ajla has two kind of strings.
+Ajla has two kinds of strings.
 Byte strings are represented by the type "bytes" which is an alias for "list(byte)" which is an alias for "list(uint8)".
 Character strings are represented by the type "string", which is an alias for "list(char)" which is an alias for "list(int32)".

 Character constants are specified using single quotes, for example 'C'.
 Byte constants can be specified using quotation marks, for example "hello".
 String constants are specified using backquotes, for example `Hello`.
 String constants are always considered as UTF-8, regardless of the system locale — so that if the user moves the source file between systems with different locales, we get consistent result.